cncf/devstats.archive/USAGE.md

 - `gha_texts`: this is a compute table, that contains texts from comments, commits, issues and pull requests, updated by `gha2db_sync` and structure tools
 - `gha_issues_pull_requests`: this is a compute table that contains PRs and issues connections, updated by `gha2db_sync` and structure tools
 - `gha_issues_events_labels`: this is a compute table, that contains shortcuts to issues labels (for metrics speedup), updated by `gha2db_sync` and structure tools

+Table `gha_logs` is special, recently all logs were moved to a separate database `devstats` that contains only this single table `gha_logs`.
+This table is still present on all gha databases, it may be used for some legacy actions.

 There is some data duplication in various columns.
 This is to speedup metrics processing.
 Such columns are described as "dup columns" in [structure.go](https://github.com/cncf/devstats/blob/master/structure.go)